Marshall Field's: BATUS

-In 1982, Marshall Field & Co. ceased to be a public company, being acquired by B.A.T.
-British-American Tobacco.
-As part of BATUS Retail Group, the American retailing arm of B.A.T., Field's and its Frederick & Nelson, Ivey's and The Crescent department stores and the John Brueners home furnishings stores joined retailers Gimbels, Saks Fifth Avenue and Kohl's.
+In 1982, Marshall Field & Co. ceased to be a public company, being acquired by British-American Tobacco (BAT).
+As part of BATUS Retail Group, the American retailing arm of BAT, Field's and its Frederick & Nelson, Ivey's and The Crescent department stores and the John Brueners home furnishings stores joined retailers Gimbels, Saks Fifth Avenue and Kohl's.
 Field's continued to expand under BATUS, adding stores at Houston's Town & Country Mall in 1983 and at the North Star Mall in San Antonio in 1986.

-Only four years after buying Marshall Field's, however, BATUS scaled back its retail operations in 1986, selling Field's former subsidiaries Frederick & Nelson and The Crescent to a local investor group.
+Only four years after buying Marshall Field's, BATUS scaled back its retail operations in 1986, selling Frederick & Nelson and The Crescent to a local investor group.
 Frederick & Nelson quickly deteriorated and became defunct in 1992.
 Its 1914 building, the one acquired by Field's in 1929, was eventually bought by Nordstrom; the structure was renovated and reopened in 1998 as a replacement for Nordstrom's own Seattle parent store.

-BATUS closed its Gimbels division in 1986 and transferred five former Gimbels locations in Wisconsin to its Marshall Field's division: downtown Milwaukee, Northridge Mall and Southridge Mall in Milwaukee, Hilldale Shopping Center in Madison and in downtown Appleton.
-The former Gimbels Northridge and Southridge locations were retained by Field's for only three years; due to poor performance, they were sold in 1989 to H.C.
-Prange Co. of Sheboygan.
+In 1986, BATUS closed its Gimbels division and transferred five of its Wisconsin locations to its Marshall Field's division: downtown Milwaukee, Northridge Mall and Southridge Mall in Milwaukee, Hilldale Shopping Center in Madison, and in downtown Appleton.
+The former Gimbels locations in Northridge and Southridge were retained by Field's for only three years; due to poor performance, they were sold to H.C.
+Prange Co. of Sheboygan in 1989.

 The Evanston and Oak Park stores were closed in 1986, their 1929 buildings deemed out of date and too costly to operate.
 A major restoration and renovation of the State Street flagship store led by Director of Construction and Maintenance Bill Allen commenced in 1987.

-BATUS initially kept Saks Fifth Avenue, Marshall Field's, and Ivey's; however, it sold all its remaining U.S. retail assets in 1990, with Saks going to Bahrain-based Investcorp, Ivey's sold to Dillard's, and Marshall Field's sold to then Dayton-Hudson Corporation (now Target Corporation).
+BATUS initially kept Saks Fifth Avenue, Marshall Field's, and Ivey's.
+However, it sold all its remaining U.S. retail assets in 1990, with Saks going to Bahrain-based Investcorp, Ivey's sold to Dillard's, and Marshall Field's sold to then Dayton-Hudson Corporation (now Target Corporation).

 Dayton-Hudson, Target, and May

-Dayton-Hudson Corporation renamed itself Target Corporation in 2000 and renamed its Dayton's and Hudson's department stores Marshall Field's in 2001.
-These stores were outside of Field's existing markets.
+Dayton-Hudson Corporation renamed itself Target Corporation in 2000, and converted its Dayton's and Hudson's department stores (which were outside of Field's existing markets) to Marshall Field's locations in 2001.
 Target Corporation introduced some of the brands carried there to the Marshall Field's stores, displacing some of Field's more expensive merchandise.

-In 2004 Target Corporation sold the Marshall Field's chain to May Co., thereby exiting the department store business entirely.
+In 2004, Target Corporation sold the Marshall Field's chain to May Co., exiting the traditional department store business entirely.
 It was hoped that aligning with the May Company instead of the discounter Target would "let Field's be Field's" and allow it to recapture its former cachet and upper-class customer base.
 However, Federated Department Stores, Inc. acquired the May Company in 2005.